 “Here I am only trying to describe the enormous emotions which cannot be described.
 And the strongest emotion was that life was as precious as it was puzzling.
 It was an ecstasy because it was an adventure; it was an adventure because it was an opportunity.”— G.K.
 Chesterton

-Each volume has poems and stories suitable for enjoying year-round, but groaning glory, all things bright and broken, the beauty behind, no forgotten grave and the hours of ordinary time all include a poem for each week of Advent. go look and see includes some poems for Lent — as well as a lot of poems about spring.
+Each volume has poems and stories suitable for enjoying year-round, but groaning glory, all things bright and broken, the beauty behind, no forgotten grave, the hours of ordinary time and all now mysterious all include a poem for each week of Advent. go look and see includes some poems for Lent and Easter — as well as a lot of poems about spring.
 You can purchase all of these in my store!